kona314/transit-fedilerts/README.md

 ## Example `services.json`
 The config file is intended to be flexible and handle multiple use cases.
-A service is defined as a single transit entity and translates into an account users can follow, and a feed as a GTFS-rt alerts feed itself.
+A service is defined as a single transit entity and translates into an account users can follow, and a feed as the alerts feed itself.
 This separation will allow for complex use cases, such as agencies whose alerts might be in multiple feeds or feeds which may contain alerts from multiple agencies.

 Here's a simple implementation for a single agency with a single feed:
 ```